syncfusion-content/javascript-docs/js/Schedule/miscellaneous.md

 {% endhighlight %}

-N> The All-day row expands vertically whenever more number of appointments are populated in the one or more days.
+N> The All-day row expands vertically, whenever more number of appointments are populated in one or more days.

 ## Show/Hide Header bar

-The header bar is the topmost region of the Scheduler which includes the date navigation icons and view navigation options – and also shown on the Scheduler by default.
+The header bar is the top most region of the Scheduler which includes the date navigation icons and view navigation options – and also shown on the Scheduler by default.
 To hide the header bar, set the [showHeaderBar](/js/api/ejschedule#members:showheaderbar) property to **false** as shown below.

 {% highlight html %}